Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Acceleration.md

 + https://kedar-namjoshi.github.io/
 + https://vega.github.io/vega/

-### Fixed-point arithmetic and Approximate Computing
+### Fixed-point Arithmetic and Approximate Computing

 Today’s computing systems are designed to deliver only exact solutions at high energy cost, while many of the algorithms that are run on data are at their heart statistical, and thus do not require exact answers.